paolamgarrido/Lexical-Analysis-/README.md

 On the other hand, the time complexity of our Regular Expression program in Python can be broken down as follows:

-- The first step of checking the length of the input string takes constant time, O(1), since it's a simple lookup operation.
+- The first step for checking the length of the input string takes constant time O(1), since it's a simple lookup operation.

-- Iterating through each character in the input string takes linear time with respect to the length of the input string, O(n).
+- Meanwhile, iterating through each character in the input string takes linear time with respect to the length of the input string O(n).

-- Meanwhile, checking for prohibited sequences, since the number of prohibited sequences is fixed, has constant time complexity, O(1).
+- Finally, checking for constraints, since the number of prohibited sequences is fixed, has constant time complexity O(1).

 Now, let’s assume that for an input string of length k, T(k) = O(k), k is a non-negative integer.
 Therefore, the overall time complexity for an input string of length k + 1 is expressed as O(1) + O(k) + O(1) = O(k + 1).